Conveyancing certificates cannot be requested from 12pm on Thursday, 21 December 2023, until 9am on Wednesday 3 January 2024.

 Costs for conveyancing certificates

 The costs for certificates are set out in Council's Fees and Charges schedule.
+You can also see the current 2023/2024 financial year fees in the table below:

 Time to process a certificate